StrangeRanger/bash-style-guide/docs/guidelines/style.md

 # Style

-As mentioned in the [Aesthetics](aesthetics.md) section of this Guide, this section covers style-related guidelines that are less subjective and affect functionality.
-It covers topics such as the correct use of quotes, variable declarations, and writing shebang lines.
+As mentioned in the [Aesthetics](aesthetics.md) section of this Guide, this section focuses on style-related guidelines that directly impact the functionality of Bash scripts.
+It covers essential topics such as the correct use of quotes, variable declarations, and writing shebang lines.

 ## Using Quotes